What Is a SIP Phone & How Does It Work?

 • Gig Ethernet Ports: Yes

 The process of getting a phone number for your SIP phone begins by signing up with a VoIP provider.
 You have the option of using your existing phone numbers through a process known as porting.
-While porting may take a couple of weeks to complete, you can use temporary numbers right away.
+While porting may take a couple of weeks to complete, you can use a virtual number right away.

 Since every SIP phone has a hardware ID assigned, it looks to the service provider to know which numbers it can use.
 You or your phone service provider can associate SIP phones with any desired phone number that you authorize.

-With Nextiva, your SIP phone comes configured out of the box.
-Simply plug it in and you can begin taking calls right away.
+With the Nextiva VoIP platform, your SIP phone comes configured out of the box.
+Plug it in, and you can begin taking phone calls right away.

 As you decide on the equipment you need for your company’s communications needs, consider these best practices.

-Last, but certainly not least, is the quality of support you have available.
-Are they available at 9 p.m. at night?
+Last but certainly not least is the quality of support you have available.
+Is your VoIP provider available at 9 p.m.?
 How fast do they answer the phone at 10 a.m.?
 When it comes to your business, you can’t let life pass you by while waiting on hold.

 Now that you’ve researched everything about SIP phones, why not check out VoIP phones we have available.
-Our team fully tests and supports every device to confirm it meets your business needs.
+Our team thoroughly tests and supports every device to confirm it meets your business needs.